Fish prides itself on being really nice to use interactively. That’s down to a few features we’ll explain in the next few sections.

 History searches are case-insensitive unless the search string contains an uppercase character.
 You can stop a search to edit your search string by pressing Esc or Page Down.

 Prefixing the commandline with a space will prevent the entire line from being stored in the history.
+It will still be available for recall until the next command is executed, but will not be stored on disk.
+This is to allow you to fix misspellings and such.

 The command history is stored in the file